goodwillaz/drone-convert-plugin-slack/README.md

 #### .drone.yml file

 You can add a global `slack` option to your pipeline in your .drone.yml to override some items.
 Both of these are optional.
-The `when` option accepts `true`, `'after'`, `'before'` and `'both'`.
+The `when` option accepts `false`, `true`, `'after'`, `'before'` and `'both'`.
 The `webhook` option can be used to specify an alternate location to post Slack messages to (instead of the SLACK_WEBHOOK environment variable)

 ```yaml
 ---